What Is A Group Of Dogs Called

 • Consider the Context: The most important factor to consider is the context in which you are using the term.
 Are you describing a group of wild dogs, domesticated pets, or dogs in a professional setting?
 The context will help you narrow down the most appropriate options.

 • Think About Social Structure: If the dogs exhibit a clear social hierarchy and engage in cooperative behaviors, such as hunting or defending territory, the term "pack" may be suitable.
-However, if the dogs have more fluid and egalitarian relationships, a more general term like "group" or "community" may be more appropriate.
+Even so, if the dogs have more fluid and egalitarian relationships, a more general term like "group" or "community" may be more appropriate.

 • Be Specific When Possible: If you are referring to a group of puppies born to the same mother, "litter" is the only accurate term.
 Similarly, if you are referring to dogs housed in a specific facility, "kennel" is the most appropriate choice.